 Most racks are standard width because of the Olympic bar length, the racks have to be able to accommodate the 7ft length of the Olympic bar.

 Ideally, we’re looking for 800lb+ on the safety bars, and thankfully even some of the budget-friendly racks in this review surpass this which is great, having a higher weight capacity allows room for you to grow, you will be surprised how much your strength will improve over time.

-When we look at the weight of a rack especially budget racks, we hope not to see anything under 13lb this is high enough to give a good amount of stability to the rack, I suggest if you’re buying a budget-friendly rack to make sure you can bolt it to the ground for extra stability.
+When we look at the weight of a rack especially budget racks, we hope not to see anything under 130lb this is high enough to give a good amount of stability to the rack, I suggest if you’re buying a budget-friendly rack to make sure you can bolt it to the ground for extra stability.

 It’s amazing how many people forget about the importance of hole spacing when buying a rack for home use.
 Hole spacing is measured from the centre of the two adjacent holes on the uprights and it’s this distance that can affect your level of comfort reach and range of motion.

 3″ spacing is only just acceptable although there are many racks out there with 4″ or 5″ but they are pretty useless for pressing, ideally we want 2″ spacing, that’s pretty good for a home rack, the gold standard being the WestSide barbell spacing scheme which is spacing of 1-1.5″ which you will find on top end home gym racks and commercial racks.